ISFJ vs. INFJ: What Are the Differences?

 Change can be a bit difficult for ISFJs, as this personality values tradition and has quite a conservative outlook on life.
 Because of this, it can take a lot to change a Defender’s mind.
 ISFJs also have a tendency to overload themselves, feeling the pressure to help others and having a strong sense of perfectionism.

 INFJs can also feel criticism particularly harshly, but this is due to their passion, rather than their sensitivity.
-When an Advocate believes in their work they can take criticism personally.
-Much like ISFJs, advocates can also keep their feelings to themselves, not wanting to burden others and leaving them vulnerable to isolation.
+When an Counselor believes in their work they can take criticism personally.
+Much like ISFJs, Counselors can also keep their feelings to themselves, not wanting to burden others and leaving them vulnerable to isolation.

 Defenders are excellent contributors to the workforce, thanks in large part to their perfectionism, desire to serve others, and creative but practical ways of thinking.
 ISFJs don’t need praise to do a job well, seeing the positive effects of their work is motivation enough.
 Because of their reliability and supportive nature, Defenders do well in roles that involve counseling, support, and advice.